You won't find him here. This is a site about Judaism, and Jews don't believe in Jesus.

 The search is case-insensitive.
 "Rabbi" is the same as "rabbi" or "RABBI".

 The search engine will attempt to eliminate unnecessary words in your searches, and adjust your spelling of Hebrew and Yiddish terms to match the way I spell those terms in the glossary and index, to increase the likelihood of getting complete and accurate results.

 Avoid using words like "Jewish" or "Judaism" in your searches.
-Everything in this glossary is Jewish, but I don't always use that word.
+Everything in this site is Jewish, but I don't always use that word.
 "Bible" will get you better results than "Jewish Bible."

 Avoid using plain-English searches like "What are the names of the books in the Jewish Bible?"
 You are much more likely to find the results you want if you simply enter one or two important words, for example, "Bible."